aws-samples/amazon-transcribe-live-meeting-assistant/lma-meetingassist-setup-stack/README_BEDROCK_AGENT.md

 <img src="../images/meetingassist-agent-example-email.png" border="1" alt="meetingassist-agent-example-email" width="500">

-Also try the "ASK ASSISTANT" button to have the meeting assistant agent respond silently to the most recent questions of instructions from the transcript.
+Also try the "ASK ASSISTANT" button to have the meeting assistant agent respond silently to the most recent questions or instructions from the transcript.

 <img src="../images/meetingassist-agent-query-action2.png" alt="meetingassist-agent-query-action2" width="900">